 Hai voluto la bicicletta?
 E adesso pedala! | You wanted the bike?
 Now ride it!

-This has a similar meaning to the English expression, “you’ve made your bed, now lie in it!”
-The undertones aren’t particularly sympathetic, so save it for moments when you're secretly pleased that someone is getting what they deserved.
+This has a similar meaning to the English expression “you’ve made your bed, now lie in it!”
+Usually said with a healthy dose of Schadenfreude.

 Photo: Mario Mancuso/Flickr